United States Merit Systems Protection Board

-The board had gone without a quorum for the entire Trump administration, with the last member retiring at the end of February 2019.
+The board had no quorum for the entire first Trump administration, with the last member retiring at the end of February 2019.
+A quorum resumed on March 4, 2022, upon the swearing in of Raymond Limon and Tristan Leavitt.

-Board quorum resumed on March 4, 2022 upon the swearing in of Raymond Limon and Tristan Leavitt.
+In 2025, the chair of the MSPB was fired by the second Trump administration, then sued and was reinstated by court order, then ordered the restoration of 5,600 employees fired during the 2025 United States federal mass layoffs.
+The reinstatement was stayed by an appeals court in March 2025.

 Function

-Generally, appeals are heard by the United States Court of Appeals for the Federal Circuit.
-However, appeals involving claims of discrimination are heard in federal district court.
+Generally, appeals are heard by the United States Court of Appeals for the Federal Circuit, but appeals involving claims of discrimination are heard in federal district court.

 The Board carries out its statutory mission by: